People

 • Zaida Rodriguez-Docampo

-• Fred Ludlow (now at Astex Therapeutics, UK)
+• Fred Ludlow (at Astex Therapeutics, UK)

-• Kevin West (now at BP)
+• Kevin West (at BP)